MiraGeoscience/geoapps/docs/content/apps/edge_detection.rst

 - Currently available for Grid2D objects.
 - Edges can be exported to `Geoscience ANALYST <https://mirageoscience.com/mining-industry-software/geoscience-analyst/>`_ for viewing and editing.
-- See Methodoly_ for algorithmic details
+- See Methodology_ for algorithmic details

 `Video tutorial available on Youtube <https://youtu.be/Lpn3xA7xlBs>`_